tallasd/Luna/README.md

 ## How-To

-1. do the thing (run make) or grab a [release](https://github.com/Ixaruz/Luna-ovl/releases/latest)
+1. do the thing (run make) or grab a [release](https://github.com/Ixaruz/Luna-ovl/releases/latest).
-2. put stuff on SD card and give 1.6.0 decrypted save as template
+2. put everything on the SD card and provide 1.6.0 decrypted save as template.
-3. run overlay when you're on a dream island
+3. run overlay when you're on a dream island.
-4. get yo dump
+4. grab the dump from your SD card.
-5. use [HorizonCrypt](https://github.com/Cuyler36/HorizonCrypt) to encrypt yo dump
+5. use [HorizonCrypt](https://github.com/Cuyler36/HorizonCrypt) to encrypt dump.
 6. Open and Save the encrypted data with [NHSE](https://github.com/kwsch/NHSE) to fix Hashes etc.
 7. ???
 8. Profit.